nasa/cumulus-orca/tasks/request_files/README.md

 <a name="setup"></a>
 # Setup
-    See the README in the tasks folder for general development setup instructions
+    See the README in the tasks folder for general development setup instructions See the README in the tasks/dr_dbutils folder to install dr_dbutils

 <a name="development"></a>
 # Development